 An option contract has a finite life, defined by the expiration date.
-As the option approaches its maturity date, an option contract's expected value becomes more certain with each day.
+As the option approaches its maturity date, an option contract's final expected value becomes more certain with each day.

 This Time Value, also called Extrinsic Value, represents the uncertainty of an option.

 Theta is the calcuation that represents this time value and shows how much, theoretically at least, the option is eroding in value as each trading day passes - assuming all other inputs remain unchanged.
 Because of this negative impact on an option price, the Theta will always be a negative number.